-If a worker wishes to refer a work capacity decision for an internal review, they should lodge a completed Application for Review of a Work Capacity Decision form with the insurer within 30 days of receiving the work capacity decision from the insurer.
+If a worker wishes to refer a work capacity decision for an internal review, they should lodge a completed Work capacity - application for internal review by insurer form with the insurer as soon as practicable after receiving the work capacity decision from the insurer.
+A work capacity decision is not stayed by any review process relating to that decision.

-The Application for Review of a Work Capacity Decision form is attached to this document at section 7.2.
+The Work capacity - application for internal review by insurer form is attached to this guideline at section 8.2.
 The application must be in the approved form, specify the grounds on which the review is being sought and any additional information to be considered.
 (For example, the worker is able to supply further medical information or the worker believes that the suitable employment identified places them at substantial risk of further injury.)